hackerron/SMB-Cyber/README.md

 # SMB-Cyber
 Presentation and resources for Small / Medium Businesses about cybersecurity.
-Presented by Ron Woerner, CISSP, CISM,
+<br />Presented by Ron Woerner, CISSP, CISM, Founder, Cyber-AAA
-Founder, Cyber-AAA